RTEMS/rtems-docs/c-user/config/posix-init-thread.rst

 CONFIGURE_POSIX_INIT_THREAD_TABLE
 ---------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_POSIX_INIT_THREAD_TABLE``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then exactly one POSIX initialization thread is configured.

-NOTES:
+.. rubric:: NOTES:

 The application shall define exactly one of the following configuration options

 * :ref:`CONFIGURE_RTEMS_INIT_TASKS_TABLE`,

 * ``CONFIGURE_POSIX_INIT_THREAD_TABLE``, or

 * :ref:`CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION`

 otherwise a compile time error in the configuration file will occur.